Created April 2020, Updated September 8, 2021

 - Stagger scheduled use of shared kitchens.

-- Mark off sections on the floor in 6-foot increments for lines to collect food
+- Mark off sections on the floor in 6-foot increments for lines to collect food.

-- Have meals already prepared on separate trays or bags
+- Have meals already prepared on separate trays or bags.

 - Add sneeze guards to shared condiment locations.

-A person who is identified feeling feverish or with new or worsening cough should use a paper medical procedure mask or cloth face covering and be separated from other shelter guests until they are able to be relocated to one of the motel shelters for people who are symptomatic.
+A person who is identified as feeling feverish or with a new or worsening cough should use a paper medical procedure mask or cloth face covering and be separated from other shelter guests until they are able to be relocated to one of the motel shelters for people who are symptomatic.
 It is appropriate to exclude an individual who refuses to mask and/or to be relocated.

 Use standard procedures for cleaning and disinfecting, and use an Environmental Protection Agency (EPA) registered disinfectant with a claim for human coronaviruses.

-Custodial or EVS staff should follow the disinfectant manufacturer’s instructions for use, including:
+Custodial or EVS staff should follow the disinfectant manufacturer’s instructions for use including:

 Using the proper concentrations of disinfectant.